THIS is why I used to think I was a horrible (and hopeless) writer

 Lately, I've been having fun working 1:1 with clients uncovering their own writing process.
 It's helped them with thing's like organizing and then actually writing about the content ideas they've been collecting, mapping out a full outline to their workshop content and launching + delivering a workshop.

 The best part - now that they have the process mapped out, they have a framework to come back to for the next time they need to write a post or content for their workshop.

 And of course those tools and systems have been helpful to them, but what has also been essential was the accountability and support they received.

-THIS is why I've put together the NEW Content Writing Workshop series.
-So you can uncover your writing process and get the support and accountability to start HITTING PUBLISH on all those draft blog and social media posts you’ve been collecting.
-You’ll also learn how to brainstorm even more content ideas, develop a system for organizing them and INJECT a whole lot of PLAY and creativity into the writing process.
+THIS is why I've put together my brand NEW - WRITE ALREADY content writing resource.
+It gives you 5 exercises designed to get the ideas out of your head and onto the page.
+So you can start HITTING PUBLISH on all those draft blog and social media posts you’ve been collecting and INJECT a whole lot of PLAY and creativity BACK into the content writing process.